nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Checking expiry of food items : `expiry`

-Sorts by expiry date and displays all food items.
+Sorts the food items by expiry date in ascending order (food items with a closer expiry date will appear at the top) and displays all food items.

 Format: `expiry`